Roberts Wesleyan University: History

-Academics

-Roberts Wesleyan University has undergraduate (60+), graduate and doctoral (16) and adult degree-completion (6) programs and online programs including hybrid options (12).
-Roberts also has a doctoral programs in Clinical & School Psychology and Occupational Therapy.
-Northeastern Seminary at Roberts Wesleyan University students can complete a Master of Arts in Theology, Master of Divinity, Doctor of Ministry degree, and several certificate programs.
+The 12th president of Roberts Wesleyan University is Rupert A. Hayles Jr., who started on July 1, 2023.

 Athletics

 The Roberts Wesleyan athletic teams are called the Redhawks.
-Roberts is a member of the Division II level of the National Collegiate Athletic Association (NCAA); primarily competing in the East Coast Conference (ECC) since the 2012–13 academic year.
-They are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the Midwest Region of the Division I level.
+Roberts is a member of the NCAA Division II ranks, primarily competing in the East Coast Conference (ECC) since the 2012–13 academic year.
+They are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the Midwest Region at the Division I level.
 The Redhawks previously competed in the defunct American Mideast Conference of the National Association of Intercollegiate Athletics (NAIA) from 2001–02 to 2011–12 (when the conference dissolved).

-Roberts Wesleyan competes in 16 intercollegiate varsity sports: Men's sports include basketball, cross country, lacrosse, soccer, swimming & diving and track & field (indoor and outdoor); while women's sports include basketball, bowling, cross country, lacrosse, soccer, swimming & diving, track & field (indoor and outdoor), Triathlon, and volleyball.
+Roberts Wesleyan competes in 19 intercollegiate varsity sports.
+Men's sports include basketball, cross country, lacrosse, soccer, swimming & diving, volleyball and track & field (indoor and outdoor); women's sports include basketball, bowling, cross country, lacrosse, soccer, swimming & diving, track & field (indoor and outdoor) and volleyball.
+Four sports were added in 2023–24: women's field hockey and triathlon, men's volleyball, and the coeducational and non-NCAA esports.
+The Women's Flag Football program will begin competition in Spring 2026.

-Move to Division II

 In July 2011, Roberts was accepted into the NCAA Division II reclassification process from the NAIA to the NCAA.
 Roberts became a full member of NCAA Division II for the 2014–15 academic year.
 Roberts Wesleyan University is the first NCAA Division II school in the Greater Rochester Region.

-Residence Life

-Residence halls include Davison Hall, the Alumni Villages (made up of Morrow Hall, Sittig Hall, Mohnkern Hall, and Wittingham Hall), the Beeson Apartments, and fifteen townhouses, Miner Hall and The Quads (O'Brien Hall, Updyke Hall, and Magill Hall).